yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## Topics

 - 4D Semantic Indoor Map under `LiDAR Free`, from Home Robots, Airlines to All
-- the sensors weren’t really converging into intelligence, robots didn’t really understand which part of the home
 - privacy, accuracy, and low-latency, under dark and adverse conditions
 - ID Re-identification